5 Things You Can Do To Not Hate Role Play For Sales Training in Retail

-About 2/3 of the way through, a scene opens up with our hero coming to a table where a couple is already seated.
-He says he knows it is a special event and they tell him it is their anniversary.
-He then offers a wine choice of a Chardonnay from Napa.
+About 2/3 of the way through, a scene opens up with our hero approaching a table where a couple is already seated.
+He says he knows it is a special event, and they tell him it is their anniversary.
+He then suggests a Chardonnay from Napa.

-When they question his choice of a California wine while they are in France, he quickly pivots to suggest one from France.
-The couple argues with him; he gets flustered, and spills their water while we cringe.
+When they question his choice of a California wine while they are in France, he quickly pivots to offer one from France.
+The couple argues with him; he gets flustered and spills their water while we cringe.

-The lights come up and we realize his teacher had been role playing their customer service training.
-What I really love is that he turns to the class and acknowledges they are bound to have to deal with angry customers and asks, “What could he have done differently?”
+The lights come up, and we realize his teacher had been role-playing their customer service training.
+I love that he turns to the class and acknowledges they are bound to have to deal with angry customers and asks, “What could he have done differently?”

 That’s how role-playing works.
 You commit to the learning coming out of it and see the role-play exercise as a way to prepare and then keep learners from making mistakes.
 It is a sharing, not a test.

-Some people guard themselves at the least mention of role-play as something that is threatening.
+Some people guard themselves at the least mention of role-play as something threatening.
 That usually happens because the learner does not feel prepared and becomes fearful.

-That’s why you first need to make sure you have fully trained the sales associate.
+That’s why you first must ensure you have fully trained the sales associate.
 If you want them to always thank a shopper by name, you better be sure you trained exactly how they find the shopper's name, when to use it, and what to say with examples.
-Otherwise you’re holding them accountable for something they never were exposed to.
+Otherwise, you’re holding them accountable for something they never were exposed to.
 And it can become a colossal waste of time.

 When you do it right, you are forcing their brain to put into practice what it absorbed through your training.
-You can begin role playing with most basic skills and work up to more complex ones as your learner demonstrates they can do, not just that they know what to do.
+You can begin role-playing with the most basic skills and work up to more complex ones as your learner demonstrates they can do, not just know what to do.

-Star Trek: Wrath of Khan used role-playing in the opening scene of the movie as a young Kirstie Alley navigates the no-win scenario in the Kobayashi Maru simulator.
-Only after all hope is lost and she orders the crew to abandon ship does the set open up and Captain Kirk enters saying, Lights as Spock says, Trainees to the briefing room.
+Star Trek: Wrath of Khan used role-playing in the movie's opening scene as a young Kirstie Alley navigates the no-win scenario in the Kobayashi Maru simulator.
+Only after all hope is lost and she orders the crew to abandon ship does the set open up, and Captain Kirk enters saying, Lights as Spock says, Trainees to the briefing room.